cdelker/schemdraw/docs/usage/start.rst

 Installation
 ------------

-SchemDraw can be installed from pip using
+schemdraw can be installed from pip using

 .. code-block:: bash

-    pip install SchemDraw
+    pip install schemdraw

 or directly by downloading the source and running